samuelclark907/reading-notes/README.md

 # Reading Notes

-- This is going to be a documented journey fromwhat I learned at Code Fellows
+- This is going to be a documented journey from what I learned at Code Fellows

 ## Code 102 - Intro to Software Development